USinani/Machine_Learning_EngineerND/README.md

-Plagiarism detector project is developed using SagaMaker from AWS.
+Plagiarism detector project is developed using SageMaker from AWS.

 To perform Feature engineering the following tasks were taken.
 -Clean and pre-process the data.